 August 8, 1969

 On August 8, 1969, Tate was two weeks from giving birth.
 Sharon Tate, Jay Sebring, Wojciech and Abigail Folger went to dinner at El Coyote, a Mexican restaurant.
-After diner the four returned to Cielo Drive.
+After dinner the four returned to Cielo Drive.
 Wojciech fell asleep on the living room couch, Abigail retired to her bedroom to read a book, while Jay sat and talked with Sharon in her bedroom.

 Sharon and her unborn son were killed shortly after midnight on August 9, 1969.
 Sharon’s unborn son was named Paul Richard Polanski.
 Sharon’s tombstone bears both Paul’s name and her own.
 Sharon and her son are buried at Holy Cross Cemetery in Culver City, California, beside her mother and sister.
 Sharon was buried with her unborn son cradled in her arms.

 The last book Sharon read was Thomas Hardy’s “Tess of the d’Urbervilles” which she convinced Roman Polanski would make a great film one day.
 Polanski’s film Tess (1979) is dedicated simply “For Sharon”.